driesbenoit/ugent-beamer/README.md

 # Version v0.1
 The aim of this UGent Beamer theme:
 * A theme that closely resembles the official UGent Powerpoint/Keynote presentation themes.
-* Similar theme options as the depreciated UGent Beamer theme.
+* Similar theme options as the [depreciated UGent Beamer theme](https://github.com/pbelmans/ugent-beamer) by Pieter Belmans.
+* A corporate version, as well as faculty specific versions.
 * Ease-of-use for the average Beamer user.

 Requires the packages [sfmath](https://ctan.org/pkg/sfmath),